 Based on its assessment of the Sydney Catchment Authority's main processes for managing capital expenditure, Atkins/Cardno recommended that the agency's forecast capital expenditure be reduced to factor in higher capital efficiency savings.
-Its recommended total efficiencies range from 3.5 per cent in 2005/06 to 9.5 per cent in 2008/09.
+Its recommended total efficiencies range from 3.5 per cent in 2006 to 9.5 per cent in 2009.

-In its response to these recommendations, the Sydney Catchment Authority argued that cumulative capital expenditure efficiencies of 9.5 per cent by 2008/09 are unwarranted, as its capital expenditures are unique (for example, the Warragamba Spillway) and it already uses open competitive procurement for design and construction of capital works.
+In its response to these recommendations, the Sydney Catchment Authority argued that cumulative capital expenditure efficiency of 9.5 per cent by 2009 is unwarranted, as its capital expenditures are unique (for example, the Warragamba Spillway) and it already uses open competitive procurement for design and construction of capital works.